These terms and conditions govern your use of the website alphaminr.com and its related

 Other fair value information.

-The table below presents the carrying values and estimated fair values of financial instruments not presented in the table above (in millions).
+The table below presents the carrying amounts and estimated fair values of financial instruments not presented in the table above (in millions).
 Carrying amounts include any related discounts, premiums and issuance costs.

 December 31, 2024